busolagbadero/AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/README.md

 ![b-vpc-3](https://user-images.githubusercontent.com/94229949/230579514-66bb9184-f74a-475d-8245-23f688c66584.png)

-You will need to create two types of load balancers: an external load balancer and an internet-facing load balancer.
+You will need to create two  load balancers: an external load balancer and an internet-facing load balancer.
 Keep in mind that for a load balancer to work, it needs to have at least two availability zones.

 ![b-vpc36](https://user-images.githubusercontent.com/94229949/230582745-9b29fc87-0326-4a8d-b622-f426ed91cce8.png)